-This information could be life changing if you actually learn it and APPLY it in your business.
+Today, I want to teach you about the money producing activities in network marketing.
+This information could be life changing if you actually learn it and APPLY it in your network marketing business.

+I learned a long time ago that not all activities are created equal.
 Some activities grow your network marketing business while other activities completely waste your time.

+You have to understand that there is a huge difference between being productive and being busy.
+Everyone is busy, yet few people are really productive.
+You can do busy work with your job and not get fired.
 But, if you are an entrepreneur you will NEVER get paid for busy work.
 Instead, you have to focus on income producing activities.

+I.P.A. baby.
 Just like the Root Beer.

+Since you are more than likely building your network marketing business part-time, you have to learn how to work smart.
 There is only so much time in a day and you want to make sure you are doing things that will actually make you money and move your business forward.

 Let me start by telling you what is NOT a money producing activity: